 In a large saucepan, combine heavy cream and sugar.
 Add vanilla extract or vanilla bean.
 If using a vanilla bean, slice the bean lengthwise and scrape out seeds into cream (add whole bean to cream for additional flavor).
 Bring cream just to a simmer (do not let it boil), whisking occasionally until sugar has completely dissolved; remove from heat and remove vanilla bean pod.
 Add the softened gelatin mixture and whisk to completely dissolve the gelatin.

 Strain hot cream mixture into a large glass measuring cup with a pouring spout; pour into ramekins or custard cups.
 NOTE: Don't skip the straining step as it removes any bits of undissolved gelatin and insures a nice smooth dessert.
 Also, don't let the cream mixture cool before straining.
 If using a vanilla bean, lightly swirl the cream to distribute the seeds evenly.
 Refrigerate for at least 3 hours or overnight.
+MY NOTE:

 This is where the stress came in for me.
 If the Panna Cotta hasn't fully set, and you unmold it, it will break apart and spread on the plate.
 Also, you only have one shot and unmolding, so make sure its set.
 I know the instructions say "Refrigerate for at least 3 hours", but I let it set overnight, just to be sure.
 I attempted to unmold one after 3 hours, but after I ran a knife along the edge, it still looked kind of soupy, and you only get one shot at this, so I waited.